European and Middle Eastern Languages

 Middle East: Year Abroad Arrangements

-As part of the European and Middle Eastern Languages (EMEL) programme at Oxford University, students typically spend their second year abroad in the Middle East, gaining direct cultural and linguistic immersion.
-Oxford’s partnerships with reputable Middle Eastern universities and academic institutions ensure structured and supported study experiences, including classroom courses, specialised language schools, internships, research projects, or voluntary work tailored to individual interests.
-This immersive year allows students to strengthen language proficiency while deepening understanding of Middle Eastern societies, histories, and cultures.
-Former students, like Elisa who studied French and Arabic in Amman, Jordan, report transformative experiences, noting significant improvement in language skills and a richer appreciation for local culture.
-Returning from the year abroad, EMEL students bring enhanced linguistic competence and cross-cultural insights that greatly enrich their studies back at Oxford.
+As part of the European and Middle Eastern Languages (EMEL) programme at Oxford University, students typically spend their second year abroad in the Middle East, immersing themselves fully in both the language and local culture.
+Oxford’s partnerships with leading Middle Eastern universities and academic institutions provide a structured and well-supported study experience, including classroom courses, specialised language schools, internships, research projects, or voluntary work tailored to each student’s interests.
+This immersive year enables students to significantly advance their language skills while gaining a profound understanding of Middle Eastern societies, histories, and cultural traditions.
+Alumni, such as Elisa, who studied French and Arabic in Amman, Jordan, describe the experience as transformative, noting remarkable improvements in language proficiency and a deeper appreciation of the local culture.
+Returning from their year abroad, EMEL students bring enhanced linguistic competence and cross-cultural insights that enrich and elevate their continued studies at Oxford.

 Other Year Abroad Activity and Funding

-In addition to the formal Middle Eastern year abroad, EMEL students at Oxford are encouraged to spend summer vacations in countries where their chosen European language is spoken, providing extended immersion and real-world language practice.
-Previous students have undertaken internships, specialised summer schools, or language courses, which enhance fluency, cultural understanding, and employability.
-Funding options vary by destination and activity, with some placements offering stipends, while additional support is available through Oxford bursaries, travel grants, hardship funds, and the Student Support Fund.
-Students are responsible for living costs, including accommodation, travel, and visas, and should consult Oxford’s Study Abroad guidance for up-to-date post-Brexit arrangements.
-Together, these opportunities ensure that all students, regardless of financial background, can fully benefit from transformative academic, linguistic, and cultural experiences abroad.
+Beyond the formal Middle Eastern year abroad, EMEL students at Oxford are encouraged to spend summer breaks in countries where their chosen European language is spoken, gaining extended immersion and authentic, practical language practice.
+Many students undertake internships, specialised summer programmes, or intensive language courses to strengthen fluency, broaden cultural understanding, and improve employability.
+Funding arrangements vary by destination and activity; some placements include stipends, and additional support is available through Oxford bursaries, travel grants, hardship funds, and the Student Support Fund.
+Students remain responsible for living costs such as accommodation, travel, and visas, and should consult Oxford’s Study Abroad guidance for the latest post-Brexit requirements.
+Collectively, these opportunities help ensure that students from all financial backgrounds can benefit fully from transformative academic, linguistic, and cultural experiences abroad.

 A Typical Week